RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Conclusion

 \section{Conclusion}

 In this article, we proposed an algorithm that finds biclusters based on non-linear relations between features.
 By analysing local variations in density, the algorithm is seen to perform well on non-linear datasets.
 Experiments on simulated datasets have shown that the proposed algorithm is consistent under linear transforms.
 It is also seen to provide consistent performance under many non-linear transformations, yielding improved results as compared to seven other methods on noisy datasets.
-The significance of these results has been shown using $t-test$.
+The significance of these results has been shown using $\textit{t-test}$.

 The proposed algorithm is seen to be effective in discovering existing classes for three real-life datasets of UCI ML repository (Magic, Cancer, Ionosphere).
-Additionally, RelDenClu provides higher accuracy when considered as a precursor for supervised learning, on three datasets from UCI ML repository (Credit card, Image Segmentation, Bioconcentration).
-It has also been applied to a dataset containing information about number of COVID-19 cases in different regions and respective development indicators, to obtain factors (demographic and others) impacting number of confirmed infections in a region.
+Additionally, RelDenClu provides higher accuracy when considered as a precursor for supervised learning (Credit card, Image Segmentation, Bioconcentration).
+It has also been applied to a dataset containing information about number of COVID-19 cases in different regions and respective development indicators, to obtain factors (demographic and others) impacting number of confirmed infections in a region, and we found some interesting associations which are yet to be studied further by the experts.
 This information is likely to be useful to policy makers as well as medical researchers.
-The proposed algorithm facilitates us to understand the relationship between subsets of a dataset which is otherwise obscured by unrelated subsets of observations or overlooked due to non-linearity.
+Finally, the proposed algorithm facilitates us to understand the relationship between subsets of a dataset which is otherwise obscured by unrelated subsets of observations or overlooked due to non-linearity.

 \FloatBarrier